 We'll know the results after the investigation.

 ～後に also means "later".
 This attaches to Sino-Japanese words involving time.
-It is sometimes formal such as in Ex.
-22 and 23, but there are also instances in which it is quite normal like when it is paired with 週間 as in Ex.
-20 and 21.
+It is sometimes formal, but there are also instances in which it is quite normal like when it is paired with 週間.
+Instances where it is clearly formal, however, are those in which it would otherwise be replaced by あと.
+For instance, その後 means "afterward," but in literal or formal writing it is usually read as そのご rather than its colloquial reading そのあと.

 Prime Minister Hatoyama will arrive in Narita Airport in 3 hours.